kinvolk/rkt/Documentation/configuration.md

 Note that _within_ a particular configuration directory (either system or local), it is a syntax error for the same domain to be defined in multiple files.

+##### Command line flags

+There are no command line flags for specifying or overriding the auth configuration.

 ### rktKind: `dockerAuth`

 The `dockerAuth` configuration kind is used to set up necessary credentials when downloading data from Docker registries.